Group Trips

 (Jan 22-26, 2026): FULL

 After a long time, we are going back to Sri Lanka - specifically, to Colombo, which we consider to have the best diving in Sri Lanka: excellent wrecks packed with fishlife and corals, all within easy travel distance from India and with access to Colombo's thriving restaurants and nightlife.
-Perfect for a long weekend getaway! more info
+Perfect for a long weekend getaway!read more

 Alor, Indonesia